sUmichas/e-jobs/README.md

 ### Pages

 - In register page you sign up.
-If your input is valid, a sussess pop-up apperas.If not, an error pop-up appears.
+If your input is valid, a sussess pop-up appears.If not, an error pop-up appears.
   Note that you need to fill all fields to enable register button.

 - In Posts page you see all posts that have been created